 Sharon initiated the idea for The Free Book Bus and is delighted to direct the nonprofit.
 She has collected children's books for years.
 Some of her favorites are old Grimm's Fairy Tales, the Dorrie the Little Witch series by Patricia Coombs, anything by Mo Willems, and The Chronicles of Narnia by C.S.
 Lewis.
-Sharon is an ESL tutor.
-She has also been a standardize
+Sharon is a former ESL tutor.
+She has also been a stand

 Derrick works at UVA Medical Center as the Manager of Software Development.
-He also teaches a class on software development in the engineering school at UVA.
+He also teaches computer science classes at the UVA School of Engineering.
 Derrick does much of the mechanical work on the bus, built the interior shelves and loves driving the bus to events.
 Some of his favorite childhood books were Cars and Trucks and Things That Go by Richard Scarry, War of The Worlds, and other science fiction.

 Why is it important to give books to people who otherwise may not have access to or money to spend on books?

 The first mission of The Free Book Bus is to enable all children and teens to have a home library.
 I think libraries are essential, but not everyone has a working vehicle to get to the library or access to a bookmobile stop.
 Having a home library not only allows kids to have that encapsulated knowledge in their homes, it also allows them to have a book collection.
 For those who can't access and/or afford them, I'd like to be able to fill that gap.
 I'd also like The Free Book Bus to be a special place that kids find at least a little magical.
 The book selection will change constantly and I hope it will be a bit like a treasure hunt.
 The second mission of the bus is reading encouragement - to share books with kids who may be able to access and/or afford them, but would still like to visit the bus.

 How did this idea come to mind?